eclipse-openj9/openj9-omr/doc/compiler/ProblemDetermination.md

   * The failure disappears.
 The problem is most likely, although _not definitely_, in the compiler.

-# Reducing Optimization Levels
+### Reducing Optimization Levels

 If the failure of your program appears to come from a problem within the compiler, you can try to narrow down the problem further by reducing the amount of optimizations performed by the compiler.

-The compile roptimizes methods at various optimization levels; that is, different selections of optimizations are applied to different methods, based on their call counts.
+The compiler optimizes methods at various optimization levels; that is, different selections of optimizations are applied to different methods, based on their call counts.
 Methods that are called more frequently are optimized at higher levels.
 By changing compiler parameters, you can control the optimization level at